ACatThatPrograms/eth-adapter/README.md

 // Else... you have storedInt now, conquer the world!
 ```

 If the above looks pleasing, this library is for you.

 # How do I use it? :wrench:

 ## Setup :sewing_needle:

-### **Step 0:**

-**Install/USE YARN**

-Due to npx's weirdness around 'cwd', yarn has been kinder to this somewhat odd transpiling process.
-To use this package you will need yarn for now until I dive back in and see what I can do on supporting npx.
-My apologies for the inconvenience and I welcome a PR on it.

-### The rest of the steps:

-0. Did you install/are you using yarn?
-1. Compile a contract and get those artifact files
+1. Compile a contract and get those artifact files as a `.json` file, ours is `Storage.json`
 2. Drop them in your project in a new root `/artifacts` folder
    - Take note of the names, they're important.
-Lets pretend you have a **Storage.json**
+We have a **Storage.json** for example
 3. Create a .env file and add your contract with an address
    `CONTRACT_ADDRESS_STORAGE=0x0`
    - If you use React, the library will also parse REACT_APP_ environment keys